Marcos Knight: Professional career

 On July 10, 2017, Knight signed with Afyon Belediye of the Turkish Basketball First League.
 With Afyon, he was promoted to the first-tier Basketbol Süper Ligi (BSL) after winning the promotion playoffs.
 He re-signed for the 2018–19 season.
 In January 2019, he moved back to Germany, joining MHP Riesen Ludwigsburg.
 In the 2019–20 season, Knight made it to the German Bundesliga finals with Ludwigsburg, but missed the finals due to injury.
 His team lost to Alba Berlin, however, Knight was named Most Valuable Player of the Bundesliga finals tournament.
-He averaged 16.5 points, 5.9 rebounds, 3.2 assists and 1.6 steals per game throughout the 2019-20 Bundesliga campaign.
+He averaged 16.5 points, 5.9 rebounds, 3.2 assists and 1.6 steals per game throughout the 2019–20 Bundesliga campaign.
 On July 24, 2020, he signed with AS Monaco.
 Knight parted ways with the team on September 1, 2021.

 On November 12, 2021, he was signed by ASVEL Basket to replace the injured David Lighty.
 Knight extended his contract on February 3, 2022, until the end of the season.

 On July 28, 2022, he signed with BC Samara of the VTB United League.

+In September 2025, he played with Libyan club Al Ahli Tripoli at the 2025 FIBA Intercontinental Cup, where the team won a bronze medal, becoming the first African team in history to finish on the podium.